inv4fee2020/pli_node_conf/node_autosetup.md

         ./pli_node_scripts.sh fullnode

-6. In about 12-15mins you should have a node running and ready to progress with the Remix steps.
+6. In about 20-30mins _(depending on system specs)_ you should have a node running and ready to progress with the Remix steps.

 7. **IMPORTANT** Be sure to record the auto created credentials that are output to the screen.
 These are also written to the node vars file in the $HOME folder.